‘Marvel’s Avengers’ post-launch characters will come with $10 battle pass

-Square Enix plans to support Marvel’s Avengers over the coming years and one it’s doing that is by adding chargeable battle passes for each additional character.
+Square Enix plans to support Marvel’s Avengers over the coming years and one way it’s doing that is by adding purchasable battle passes for each additional character.

 In an in-depth rundown on the official Marvel’s Avengers site, the company talked about how microtransactions will work within the game.
-Most notable was Hero Challenge Cards, which will “allow players to earn Resources, Units, Credits, and Cosmetics for completing in-game challenges”.
+The most notable inclusion was Hero Challenge Cards, which will “allow players to earn Resources, Units, Credits, and Cosmetics for completing in-game challenges”.

 These passes will cost 1000 in-game credits.
 They can be purchased in multiple quantities with bonus credits awarded for the bigger packs.
-A standard 500 credit bundle is said to cost $5USD, making the Hero Challenge Cards $10.
+A standard 500 credit bundle is said to cost $5USD, making the Hero Challenge Cards $10 each.

 Through 40 tiers, players will unlock all the rewards for that specific character by completing both daily and weekly challenges.
-However, if players want to bypass through the various tiers to gain rewards faster, they can buy “skips” to speed through.
-Square Enix has reiterated that it’s “activated the premium Hero Challenge Card rewards for all 6 starting heroes at launch, so you can earn and enjoy all content across the 40 tiers for free”.
+However, if players want to bypass various tiers to gain rewards faster, they can buy “skips” to speed through.
+Square Enix has reiterated that it’s six launch characters will come with a free battle pass each “so you can earn and enjoy all content across the 40 tiers for free”.

 While each post-launch character will be free to download to “prevent content gating and guarantee that you and your friends can experience these exciting additions together,” the purchasable passes and cosmetics are said to “keep the game fresh for years to come”.